xaynetwork/xaynet/docs/network_architecture.rst

 * `Metrics = Tuple[int, VolumeByClass]`
 * `VolumeByClass = List[int]`

-Useful comments from RM:

->We just need to keep in mind that with gRPC since the coordinator is the service all calls need to be initiated by the client.
+We just need to keep in mind that with gRPC since the coordinator is the service all calls need to be initiated by the client.
 So we will need for the participant to poll the coordinator for the beginning of the round.
 Also if the client needs to send some metrics at the end of a round maybe the last two messages could be combined.
 The participant would send the updates and metrics in the same call

 ---

-### gRPC server side connection management
+**gRPC server side connection management**

 In the context of the _xain_ project the coordinator is responsible for keeping track of its connected participants that may be performing long running tasks.